 Loan Servicer-An entity that collects payments on loans, responds to customer service inquiries, and performs other administrative tasks associated with maintaining a loan (e.g., processing requests for a change in repayment plans).
 A federal loan servicer is a loan servicer for the U.S. Department of Education.

-Each federal student loan is assigned to a federal loan servicer.
-A current listing of loan servicers for federally held loans made through the Direct Loan Program and the FFEL Program can be found at StudentAid.gov/repay-loans/understand/servicers.
+Each Direct Loan is assigned to a federal loan servicer.
+A current listing of loan servicers for federally held loans made through the Direct Loan Program can be found at StudentAid.gov/repay-loans/understand/servicers.